 When you have a passion, you just don’t want to quit.
 That said, I tend to stay up late as a result of my passion for my work.
 When you love what you do it’s sometimes hard to stop working.
 As I record this podcast at 2 a.m.
 I still have drive in me to keep going for the day (actually morning) but I realize I absolutely need sleep.
 Quite often I have late nights like this because my mind is always going and I get excited about my work because I’m addicted to mastering my craft.
+This happens to a lot of people.
+Throughout the day, they feel unproductive, but when it comes to the evening/night time, their brain is constantly working.
+For some, they find that they become more productive at night.
+So once they’ve read a Children Story to put their kids to bed and done everything around the house, it is then time to start work.
 When you find what you love in life you too will have late nights working on your passion project.

 Today I woke up at 5 a.m. and I’m still going 21 hours later.
 To utilize my day and get the most done I have specific tactics I use and you should too.
 Every day I start my day exercising whether that is running, yoga, lifting weights, or simply just doing pushups in my hotel room.
 This is something that I must do, otherwise it offsets my day.
 After I exercise I meditate, eat breakfast, then shower.
 When I shower I always end by putting the water to really hot for 30 seconds, to cold 30 seconds, then repeat one more time.
 I always end on cold.
 This wakes you up and also jumpstarts your body.
 After showering I plan my day out.
 I set and accomplish my goals for the day.
 I have my main goals I want to get done then my less important goals.
 I write them down then start getting things done off of my list.
 A great tool for setting and accomplishing your goals is the Freedom Journal, which John Lee Dumas created.